Idea In a Nutshell

 The fact that Maestro offers take and bake pizzas helped them stand out during the COVID-19 pandemic quarantine.
 While it wasn’t a new idea internationally, Maestro Pizza was the first to implement the initiative.

-What will Additional Fall-outs of
+What will Additional

 There’s no question that the restaurant industry will face many challenges and changes in the coming months.
 Many will have to cut employees and close branches due to the dramatic decrease in sales.